georchestra/template/mapfishapp/WEB-INF/print/README.md

 The only difference between A4, A3 and Letter is the size of the map.
 The other elements are placed exactly in the same manner among layouts.

+Two files are provided to help understand the print pattern and fill the `config.yaml` file:
+- `pattern/pattern.odg` - diagram of the pattern used for print, as defined in `config.yaml` (open with LibreOffice Draw)
+- `pattern/pattern_dimensions.ods` - computation of the dimensions of the pattern (open with LibreOffice Calc) - modify the free parameters (green cells) and go to the « config.yaml » tab to see the values to include in the `config.yaml` file.

 Background PDF
 ==============

 The background PDF is intended for only ornamental content, such as logos.
-Source files in ODG format (editable with Libre Office) are available in the `sources` directory.
+Source files in ODG format (open with Libre Office) are available in the `sources/` directory.
 Use them for generating the PDF files.

 How to manage the different units
 =================================